leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

 1. Interaction style for a method call in node.js

-    - Sync: The method `completion` should be done in the same tick as method invocation being requested.
+    - Sync: The method `completion` should be the same time point as method invocation being returned.

      ```
      e.g: